Vacuum tube: Description

-A vacuum tube consists of two or more electrodes in a vacuum inside an airtight envelope.
-Most tubes have glass envelopes with a glass-to-metal seal based on kovar sealable borosilicate glasses, though ceramic and metal envelopes (atop insulating bases) have been used.
+A vacuum tube consists of two or more electrodes in a vacuum inside an airtight envelope, with pins accessible from outside the envelope to make electrical connections to the electrodes.
+Most tubes have glass envelopes with a glass-to-metal seal based on kovar sealable borosilicate glasses, although ceramic and metal envelopes (atop insulating bases) have been used.
 The electrodes are attached to leads which pass through the envelope via an airtight seal.

-Most vacuum tubes have a limited lifetime, due to the filament or heater burning out or other failure modes, so they are made as replaceable units; the electrode leads connect to pins on the tube's base which plug into a tube socket.
-Tubes were a frequent cause of failure in electronic equipment, and consumers were expected to be able to replace tubes themselves.
-In addition to the base terminals, some tubes had an electrode terminating at a top cap.
-The principal reason for doing this was to avoid leakage resistance through the tube base, particularly for the high impedance grid input.
-The bases were commonly made with phenolic insulation which performs poorly as an insulator in humid conditions.
-Other reasons for using a top cap include improving stability by reducing grid-to-anode capacitance, improved high-frequency performance, keeping a very high plate voltage away from lower voltages, and accommodating one more electrode than allowed by the base.
-There was even an occasional design that had two top cap connections.
+Most vacuum tubes have a limited lifetime, due mainly to the filament burning out or the cathode coating becoming depleted, gradually reducing performance, with other failure modes, so they are made as replaceable units; the electrode leads connect to pins on the tube's base which plug into a tube socket making tubes, a frequent cause of failure in electronic equipment, easy to remove and replace.

+In addition to the base terminals, some tubes had an electrode terminating at a connection at the top of the tube, a top cap.
+This avoids leakage resistance, particularly for the high impedance grid input, through the tube base (sometimes made with phenolic insulation which performs poorly as an insulator in humid conditions) and improves stability and high-frequency performance by reducing capacitance between the grid and other electrodes.
+Some tubes requiring a very high anode voltage used a top cap for the anode connection, helping to isolate it from the lower potential of other electrodes.
+In tubes with a base accommodating a limited number of electrodes, a top cap provided an extra connection.
+A few tubes had two top cap connections.

 The earliest vacuum tubes evolved from incandescent light bulbs, containing a filament sealed in an evacuated glass envelope.
-When hot, the filament releases electrons into the vacuum, a process called thermionic emission, originally known as the Edison effect.
-A second electrode, the anode or plate, will attract those electrons if it is at a more positive voltage.
-The result is a net flow of electrons from the filament to plate.
-However, electrons cannot flow in the reverse direction because the plate is not heated and does not emit electrons.
-The filament (cathode) has a dual function: it emits electrons when heated; and, together with the plate, it creates an electric field due to the potential difference between them.
-Such a tube with only two electrodes is termed a diode, and is used for rectification.
+When hot, the filament releases electrons into the vacuum, a process called thermionic emission.
+An added second electrode at a positive voltage relative to the filament, the anode or plate, will attract those electrons.
+The result is a net unidirectional flow of electrons from the filament to plate; there is no flow in the reverse direction because the plate does not emit positive ions.
+The filament has a dual function: it emits electrons when heated; and, together with the plate, it creates an electric field due to the potential difference between them.
+A tube with only two electrodes is termed a diode, and is used for rectification.
 Since current can only pass in one direction, such a diode (or rectifier) will convert alternating current (AC) to pulsating DC.
-Diodes can therefore be used in a DC power supply, as a demodulator of amplitude modulated (AM) radio signals and for similar functions.
+This allow diodes to be used to convert AC to DC in a power supply, as a demodulator of amplitude modulated (AM) radio signals, and for similar functions.